Advanced Learners Curriculum

 The Right Solutions for Advanced Learners

 Academically gifted students can thrive at ITCA because they can learn at their own pace.
-The Stride K12 high school academic curriculum includes comprehensive and honors level courses that allow students to dive deep into subjects of interest.
+The K12 high school academic curriculum includes comprehensive and honors-level courses that allow students to dive deep into subjects of interest.
 And our teachers focus on helping each student reach their full potential.

 College Courses in High School